intuition-dev/INTUITION2/SETUP.md

 You can mount several remote webapps in a folder.
 And then have admin.yaml point to that folder.

+8. You can extend the bases classes to customize the build server, ex:

+		import { Dirs, Bake, Items, Tag, NBake } from 'nbake/lib/Base' import { Srv, FileOps } from 'meta-admin/lib/ABase'

+		class Example extends Srv {

+		}

-If you wish to use a local IDE instead of a Web IDE, see the instructions at https://github.com/metabake/meta/blob/master/ALT.md
+Aside, If you wish to use a local IDE instead of a Web IDE, see the instructions at https://github.com/metabake/meta/blob/master/ALT.md